Bucciamarcia/mush_on/lib/customer_management/plan.md

 - Real-time availability updates

 #### Kennel Management
-- Drag & drop booking management
-- Move bookings between time slots
+- Move bookings between time slots FOR NOW CAN ONLY DELETE AND RECREATE
-- Bulk operations (cancel all bookings for a day)
+- Bulk operations (cancel all bookings for a day) NOT NOW
-- Override capacity limits when needed
+- Override capacity limits when needed CHANGED: NOW TEAMGROUP-BASED

 ### 4. Payment Integration
 **Priority: High**